graphql/graphql-spec/rfcs/InputUnion.md

 To ease development.

+### Input unions should accept plain data from clients

+Clients should be able to pass "natural" input data to unions without specially formatting it, adding extra metadata, or otherwise doing work.

 ### Input unions should be easy to upgrade from existing solutions

 Many people in the wild are solving the need for input unions with validation at run-time (e.g. using the "tagged union" pattern).
 Formalising support for these existing patterns in a non-breaking way would enable existing schemas to become retroactively more type-safe.